mmunson94/Mmunson-P5-Phone-shop/README.md

 - Product Catalog: Display of electronic products with detailed descriptions, prices, and images.
 - Shopping Cart: Allows customers to add, remove, and manage products they intend to purchase.
 - Order Processing: Facilitates the processing of customer orders from checkout to confirmation.
+- Sorting: able to filter through product type and brand

 Error Handling:

 - Error Management: Implements mechanisms to handle errors gracefully, providing informative messages to users and maintaining the integrity of the shopping experience.